solita/solita.github.com/_posts/2020-12-11-cross-platform-juggle-with-flutter.md

 **Web**: Currently in [Beta](https://flutter.dev/web), you can build responsive, offline-first, PWAs, websites, blogs using Flutter, supported across a multitude of web browsers, shielded from Javascript and DOM compatibility woes.
 A nice overview of what is currently supported in Flutter Web is [here](https://medium.com/fluttersg/the-art-of-flutter-flutter-web-383d5db568a0).
 And see this [DEMO](https://sbis04.github.io/explore/#/) if you are looking for a demo, opening it on your mobile phone and desktop browsers.

 **Desktop**: Currently in [Alpha](https://flutter.dev/desktop), you can build native Windows, macOS, or Linux desktop applications.
 To compile targeting a specific platform, you need to be on that platform, i.e., you can not create a macOS app on a Windows machine.
-Once could assume that by being alpha the support would be lacking.
+One could assume that by being an alpha, the support would be lacking.
 There is already a plethora of plugins for each of the OS ([Windows](https://pub.dev/flutter/packages?platform=windows), [macOS](https://pub.dev/flutter/packages?platform=macos), and [Linux](https://pub.dev/flutter/packages?platform=linux)).
 To get started, you can find a guided CodeLab [here](https://codelabs.developers.google.com/codelabs/flutter-github-graphql-client/index.html#0).

 **Backend**: [Aquaduct](https://aqueduct.io/) - OK!
 This is not Flutter... but it is built with Dart!
 Aqueduct is an object-oriented, multi-threaded HTTP server framework, running on top of Dart VM.
 It has an integrated test library allowing for end-to-end integration tests without requiring mocking, and supports the continuous integration tools we love.